Marchand scores in OT, Bruins beat Capitals to even series - WTMJ

 AP Hockey Writer

-WASHINGTON (AP) — Brad Marchand scored 39 seconds into overtime after teammate Taylor Hall tied the game late in regulation, and the Boston Bruins rallied to beat the Washington Capitals 4-3 Monday night, tying the East Division first-round playoff series at a game apiece.
+Marchand scored 39 seconds into overtime and the Boston Bruins rallied to beat the Washington Capitals 4-3 Monday night, tying the East Division first-round playoff series at a game apiece.

-Marchand was Boston’s OT hero in a game in which he made more noise for taking post-whistle penalties than producing.
-The Bruins’ leading scorer, who ranked third in the NHL in points, looked more like himself on the one-timer he ripped past Craig Anderson in overtime.
+After a hard-fought victory in which Marchand played a significant role, the Bruins will almost certainly take the good and the bad of their leading scorer who likes to get under the skin of his opponents.

+“There’s way, way more good than bad, and I think he wanted to drag us into the fight — and we needed it,” coach Bruce Cassidy said.
+“I think he’s matured enough now to not take himself out of the game.
+Maybe that would have been a game in the past he would’ve let it get to him and he wouldn’t have been an effective player, but he found his game and certainly a big part of the win with the overtime winner.”

 This series has helped the NHL playoffs get off to a roaring start with five consecutive one-goal games, including four reaching overtime.
 The Capitals and Bruins are certainly no strangers to it.
 They’ve now played nine consecutive one-goal games in the postseason dating to their 2012 series.